zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

 :zeek:id:`ptr_name_to_addr`: :zeek:type:`function`                             Converts a reverse pointer name to an address.
 :zeek:id:`rand`: :zeek:type:`function`                                         Generates a random number.
 :zeek:id:`raw_bytes_to_v4_addr`: :zeek:type:`function`                         Converts a :zeek:type:`string` of bytes into an IPv4 address.
-:zeek:id:`reading_live_traffic`: :zeek:type:`function`                         Checks whether Bro reads traffic from one or more network interfaces (as
+:zeek:id:`reading_live_traffic`: :zeek:type:`function`                         Checks whether Zeek reads traffic from one or more network interfaces (as
                                                                                opposed to from a network trace in a file).
-:zeek:id:`reading_traces`: :zeek:type:`function`                               Checks whether Bro reads traffic from a trace file (as opposed to from a
+:zeek:id:`reading_traces`: :zeek:type:`function`                               Checks whether Zeek reads traffic from a trace file (as opposed to from a
                                                                                network interface).
 :zeek:id:`record_fields`: :zeek:type:`function`                                Generates metadata about a record's fields.
 :zeek:id:`record_type_to_vector`: :zeek:type:`function`                        Converts a record type name to a vector of strings, where each element is